About the SEGAugust 2015

 Getting Started with the SEG

 Systems engineering is a team sport.
-While we created the SEG as a reference for MITRE systems engineers, most of the best practices and lessons we've learned are applicable to all members of a government acquisition program team, whatever their particular role or specialty.
+Although we created the SEG as a reference for MITRE systems engineers, most of the best practices and lessons we've learned are applicable to all members of a government acquisition program team, whatever their particular role or specialty.

 We recommend that you begin with the first two sections, which provide context for the guide.
 The Evolution of Systems Engineering gives a working definition of the classical discipline and its extension into a future that includes the engineering of systems of systems and enterprises.
 The Essence of MITRE Systems Engineering describes the distinctive attributes of MITRE systems engineering as shaped by our sponsors’ expectations and defined by our interpretation of quality systems engineering.